 Jay Gnowles is CEO and Founder of Digital Ocean Exploration.
-Gnowles is experienced in high speed digital satellite science networking within the geostationary satellite industry in both publicly traded and privately held satellite companies within the domestic satellite, regional satellite and international satellite markets.
+Gnowles is experienced in high speed digital satellite networking in the geostationary satellite industry in both publicly traded and privately held satellite companies within the domestic, regional and international satellite markets.

-Initially in Honolulu Gnowles worked within the U.S. domestic communications satellite industry during Judge Harold Greene’s ruling breaking up the AT&T monopoly resulting in the emergence of completive telecommunications carriers such as Sprint & MCI allowing cheaper, more and better voice communications.
+Initially in Honolulu Gnowles worked within the U.S. domestic satellite industry during the emergence of competitive telecom carriers allowing initial competition.

-In the late 90’s Gnowles Co-Founded a company for the development and operation of high speed offshore data transmission utilizing Ku-band capacity on the NASA TDRS System having been awarded an FCC License.
+In the late 90’s Gnowles Founded a company for the development and operation of high-speed offshore data transmission utilizing Ku-band capacity on the NASA TDRS System having been awarded an FCC License.

-Working through the WH for todays improved National Space Policy of the U.S., Digital Ocean Exploration continues to capitalize on further digitization, transformational technology and evolving regulatory policy with GEO satellites focusing on faster and better digital ocean exploration while lessening the environmental impact with the NASA TDRS System.
+Working through the WH for improved National Space Policy, today Digital Ocean Exploration continues to capitalize on further digitization, transformational technology and evolving regulatory policy with GEO satellites focusing on faster and better subocean exploration while lessening the environmental impact with the NASA TDRS System.

 In exploration geophysics and cutting-edge oceanography, as in most sciences, more digital information faster is better in the transfer of knowledge.